-Although the ukulele is one of the easiest stringed instruments to learn, some people find it difficult to progress past the first strumming exercises.
+Those looking to learn ukulele will be happy to know that the ukulele is one of the easiest stringed instruments to learn, even though some people find it difficult to progress past the first strumming exercises.

-If you feel stuck, you are more likely to give up on playing this whimsical instrument.
+If you feel stuck, you shouldn’t give up on your mission to learn to play ukulele.

-Learning to play the ukulele is meant to be a fun experience.
+Learning to play the ukulele is still a very fun experience.

 When you find yourself getting bored and learning becomes a chore, it is time to reevaluate your objectives and learn some tips to make play easier.

-These tips will help you to get over the roadblocks and find it easier to progress in playing the ukulele, no matter your experience level.
+These tips will help you to get over the roadblocks on your journey as you learn to play ukulele, these tips will also enable you to progress easier no matter your experience level.

-Is It Easy to Learn the Ukulele for Beginners?
+Is It Easy to Learn Ukulele for Beginners?

 The ukulele is much easier to play than guitars or mandolins, which is why many believe this instrument to be ideal for beginners.